---

 ```

-For NHGIS data, the join code typically corresponds to the `GISJOIN`
+For aggregate data collections, the join code typically corresponds to the

-variable.
-However, for microdata projects, the variable name used for a
+`GISJOIN` variable.
+However, for microdata collections, the variable name used

 data.
 Consult the documentation and metadata for these files to identify